1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 Quick Answer: Which Pocket Option Should Brands Choose?

-For B2B custom 1/4 zip pullovers, a chest pocket is best for a technical look, side pockets are best for practical uniform or casual programs, and no pocket is often best for premium logo-driven styles.
+For B2B custom 1/4 zip pullovers, a chest pocket is best for a technical look, side pockets or hand pockets are best for practical uniform and casual programs, and no pocket is often best for premium logo-driven styles.

 Choose a chest pocket when the product needs a visible functional detail and small-item storage.

-Choose side pockets when the program needs everyday utility, staff wear, teamwear, or casual comfort.
+Choose side pockets when the program needs everyday utility, staff wear, teamwear, resort apparel, or casual comfort.

 Choose no pocket when clean logo placement, premium appearance, and easier bulk consistency matter more than storage.